RoryHandley/NetworkDashboard/README.md

 - On macOS/Linux: Failed Redis/MongoDB connections timeout in ~1-3 seconds
 - On Windows/WSL2: Failed connections may take 8-16 seconds to timeout

-**This is a known Docker Desktop on Windows limitation, not an application bug.** The application logic and timeout configurations are identical across platforms - the difference lies in how WSL2 handles network socket timeouts at the OS level.

 **Workarounds for Windows users:**
 - Ensure Redis and MongoDB containers remain running during testing